 Yes absolutely.
 We want to raise issues of masculinity in harassment.
-Looking at the various dimensions of harassment and the ways it manifests itself.

 9) Once you have laws in place, things won’t magically change, what has to happen to change the culture of sexual harassment?

 There needs to be more awareness of what sexual harassment is.
-The idea of sexualizing power and using sex as a tool of power, is something we need to start thinking about it, because sexual harassment is part of a bigger issue.
+The idea of sexualizing power and using sex as a tool of power is something we need to start thinking about it, because sexual harassment is part of a bigger issue.